Save Emails as PDF or Images

 Advanced settings for saving emails to PDF in DocuFreezer

-If you want to combine several emails into one large document, use the Merge into one PDF option in DocuFreezer Settings.
-This will let you convert all emails from the list into one multi-page PDF document.
+If you want to combine each email + attachment(s) into one PDF, use the Convert attachments: Combine (attachments after main doc) option in DocuFreezer Advanced settings.
+This will let you convert each new email plus its attachment(s) from the list into one multi-page PDF document.

 Keep original names of email files when creating a merged PDF/TIFF